Sleep and wellbeing tips for shift workers

 Practice meditation and mindfulness

-Engage in relaxation techniques each night (or at least a few nights a week) before you go to sleep, including meditative practices (guided or unguided) and mindfulness techniques, such as deep breathing.
+Engage in relaxation techniques each night (or at least a few nights or days a week) before you go to sleep, including meditative practices (guided or unguided) and mindfulness techniques, such as deep breathing.
 Doing so activates your parasympathetic nervous system and encourages your body and mind to relax.

 Get support whenever possible

 Getting the housework done or running errands can be tough if you have an irregular work schedule or work nights.
 Asking your close family and friends to help with your daily tasks and errands is a great way to free up some time in between work shifts and allow for longer, most restful sleep.
+You could also opt to utilize convenience services, such as grocery delivery.

 Use natural light to your advantage